Lexington Wrongful Death Lawyers

 Almost any type of accident can be fatal if there’s enough force or just a bad sequence of events.
 Fatal accidents are almost always preventable.
 If the rules of the road are followed, if safety is prioritized over profit, and if industry standards are met, fatal accidents should be avoidable.

-At Wilt & Associates, our Lexington wrongful death lawyers understand how devastating it is to learn a father, mother, son, daughter, or spouse died before their time.
+At Wilt Injury Lawyers, our Lexington wrongful death lawyers understand how devastating it is to learn a father, mother, son, daughter, or spouse died before their time.

 We handle the following types of deadly accident claims: